Risingson/eveeyedocs/docs/sync/character-management.md

 <!-- - Display relayed ingame intel channel data -->

 ## EVE Online Single-Sign-On (SSO)
-This app uses the [EVE Online Single Sign On (SSO)](https://support.eveonline.com/hc/en-us/articles/205381192-Single-Sign-On-SSO-) to authenticate characters.
-Since the ingame browser has been removed it is not possible to track your ingame location without a SSO login hence using an API KEY is not an option anymore.
+This app uses the [EVE Online Single Sign On (SSO)](https://support.eveonline.com/hc/en-us/articles/205381192-Single-Sign-On-SSO-) to authenticate characters. <!--Since the ingame browser has been removed it is not possible to track your ingame location without a SSO login hence using an API KEY is not an option anymore.-->

 !!! success "Security"
     Unless you enable the [Cloud](https://eveeye.readthedocs.io/en/latest/sharing/cloud/) services no data gets stored on Eveeye server.
 If cloud sync is enabled only a complementary key is stored on the server.
 It alone cannot be used to authenticate a character or use any EVE Online [ESI](https://esi.evetech.net/) APIs.<br><br>If you got security concerns consider using two factor authentication.
 It can be enabled in EVE account management: <a href="https://secure.eveonline.com/authenticator/" target="_blank" style="text-decoration: none;">https://secure.eveonline.com/authenticator/</a>